omeszar/UpdateActiveDirectoryB2C/Readme.md

 * DeleteUser - Will delete the user specified in the DeleteUserModel.UserId. **Careful** There is no confirmation.
 * ChangeUserPassword - Will change the User's password as specified in the ChangeUserPasswordModel

+In the ListUsers pay attention on how it returns custom attributes.
+It passes the attributes in the select statement.
+And the attributes once returned can be retrieved from the Additional Data in the object.

 ### Creating an application in Azure AD B2C.

 Create a B2C tenant: